mojaloop/documentation/mojaloop-technical-overview/quoting-service/qs-post-quotes.md

 # POST Quote

-Design for a Quote request by a DFSP.
+Design for a Quote request by an FSP.

 ## Sequence Diagram